itrus/R0/README.md

 R0
 ==

-Estimation of basic reproduction number (R0) in trials using R
+Estimation of basic reproduction number (R0) in animal trials using R.

-Attack rate (AR), Martingale (MA) and Final size (FS) methods are available in R0-AR_MA_FS.R.
+Attack rate (AR; Obadia et al., 2012), Martingale (MA; Bouma et al., 1997) and Final size (FS; De Jong and Kimman, 1994) methods are available in R0-AR_MA_FS.R.

-Final size method using two similar experiments are vailable in Ro-FSx2.R.
+Final size method using two similar (repeated) experiments are vailable in R0-FSx2.R.

-Generalized linear model (GLM) is available in R0-GLM.R.
+Generalized linear model (GLM; Claes et al., 2013) is available in R0-GLM.R.

+All the abovementioned methods are well reviewed by Velthuis et al. (2007).